dafny-lang/dafny/docs/DafnyRef/Types.md

 #### 5.2.3.6.
 IEEE Arithmetic and Comparison Methods

+There is one rule covering the whole of `fp32` and `fp64`, and it is worth stating before the lists
+below:

+> **The operators are Dafny's and carry well-formedness obligations; the `fp32.`/`fp64.` static
+> methods are the IEEE operations and carry none.** The sole exception is `ToInt`.

+So `x + y` requires you to prove that neither operand is NaN and that the combination of infinities is valid, while `fp64.Add(x, y)` requires nothing and may answer NaN.
+Likewise `<` is the total ordering of Section 5.2.3.4 and `fp64.Less` is IEEE comparison; `==` is value identity and `fp64.Equal` is IEEE equality; `r as fp64` checks that the real `r` is exactly representable while `fp64.FromReal(r)` rounds without complaint.

+`ToInt` is the exception because it is the only member with no IEEE result to fall back on: converting a NaN or an infinity to an integer is *unspecified* rather than NaN-valued, so it keeps a `IsFinite` precondition and has no unchecked counterpart.

+Dropping an obligation from a method costs less than it may appear, because the arithmetic operators check their own operands wherever a NaN came from.
+Given `var q := fp64.Div(0.0, 0.0);`, it is `q + 1.0` that fails to verify — the diagnostic moves to the point of use rather than disappearing — and a NaN that is only compared or printed needs no diagnostic, comparison being total.

 Both `fp32` and `fp64` provide static methods that follow IEEE 754 semantics exactly, including producing NaN for invalid operations and returning false for every comparison involving NaN: